 Returns a token containing a cryptographic MIC for the supplied message for transfer to the peer application.
 Unlike wrap, which encapsulates the user message in the returned token, only the message MIC is returned in the output token.
-This method is identical in functionality to its stream counterpart.

 Note that privacy can only be applied through the wrap call.